 How will this career change, affect my family?

 Are my work hours steady or am I on a mixed schedule?

-To add to your list, you could do a web search using “Questions About…” a quick scan of the search results will offer more questions you add to your list.
+To add to your list, you could do a web search about “question to ask” plus your search term.
+For the this example you would Google “questions to ask yourself when changing careers” a quick scan of the search results will offer more questions you add to your list.

 Can you see how the questions above can help you identify issues that may come up?
 By taking the time to think through the answers, you’ll be able to make better decisions.